An overview of inheritance tax in France

 These allowances can only be used once every 15 years.
 If a beneficiary has received a gift or inheritance within the 15 years preceding the current inheritance that had the allowance applied, it may not be fully applicable to the current inheritance.4

-Here’s an overview of the four steps needed to calculate inheritance tax liability in France:
+Here is an overview of the four steps needed to calculate liability for inheritance tax in France:

-Consult with a notaire or a legal professional specialising in French estate planning to ensure accurate calculations and legal compliance.
+Consult with a notaire or a legal professional, who specialises in French estate planning to ensure accurate calculations and legal compliance.

 Exemptions under French inheritance law